Icinga/icinga2/doc/2-getting-started.md

 > **Note**
 >
-> The cli command `repository` only supports basic configuration manipulation (add, remove)
+> The CLI command `repository` only supports basic configuration manipulation (add, remove)
 > and a limited set of objects required for the [remote client] integration.
 Future
 > versions will support more options (set, etc.).
 >